Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.2.md

   - The location in Manderley's bathroom in mission 5 now looks towards the door instead of the wall
   - The location in the UNATCO HQ West office in mission 5 now looks vaguely towards the centre of the room, instead of being perfectly parallel with the wall
 - Adjusted the location of the character in the North-West corner of Brooklyn Bridge station slightly so that they won't end up inside a box when containers get shuffled sometimes
+- Slightly reduced the number of Jack-o-Lanterns when they are enabled

 </details>